julian-schn/julian-schn/README.md

 - I enjoy working with Java, and Golang sometimes
 - I like music (tech) and language learning

+## Hire me?
+(Yes please!)
+- Look at my CV [here](https://github.com/julian-schn/julian-schn/blob/main/Julian%20CV%20July%202025%20EN.pdf), and get to know me better
+- Interest in software development with a focus on backend, but definitely not picky!

 ## Cool projects
 Here's my humble list of projects I am or I've been involved in
 - [Taskflow](https://github.com/julian-schn/taskflow-backend/) (ongoing), todo app on AWS with Lambda and DynamoDB, Java Springboot, JWT, React, Docker